aut0maticjack/lazyweb/Raspberry-Pi-Power.md

 * The Pi 3's built-in Wifi consumes around 20mA when idle
 * Unknown to me: Max current requirements of the Pi 3's onboard Wifi and Bluetooth

-So far that's about 1.5A at most.
-From there, the difference comes in the USB peripherals you plug in.
-The USB specification mandates that a port can supply up to 500mA, so a Pi 2/3 with 4 USB ports could require up to an additional 2A.
+So far that's 1.5A at most.
+From there, the difference comes in the USB peripherals you plug in, and things you power off the 5V GPIO pins.
+The USB specification mandates that a port supply 500mA, so a Pi 2/3 with 4 USB ports could require up to an additional 2A, for 3.5A total, however you cannot draw that much current from the power supply.

-Some examples of devices:

-* USB keyboard and mouse usually require 50-150mA each, this differs per device
-* One USB WiFi adaptor tested required 40mA, others may differ
-* A wired XBox 360 controller requires 450mA
+## Power Draw Limit

+The max current able to be drawn through the entire 5V line from the microUSB power connector is:

+* Early/Asian Pi 1 with T075 polyfuse = 750mA (fuse blows at 1.1A)
+* Late/British Pi 1 with miniSMDC075 polyfuse = 750mA (fuse blows at 1.5A)
+* Pi 1 B+ with 1812L or similar polyfuse = 2A (fuse blows at 3.5A)
+* Pi 2 presumably the same as the B+, schematic diagram not available
+* Pi 3 with MF-MSMF250 polyfuse = 2.5A (fuse blows at 5A)

+So assuming the SoC and USB on a Pi 3 are drawing say 1.5A, the most you should really plug into the USB ports is about 1A.
+The Pi 1 seems to already be at the limit of what it can reliably draw and a [powered USB hub](http://elinux.org/RPi_Powered_USB_Hubs) should probably be used for anything serious.

+The Pi Zero has no polyfuse and its SoC power usage is down to about 160mA.

+## USB Device Power Consumption

 You can quantify power requirements of any specific device you have with `lsusb -v` and the `MaxPower` property.